Adolf Cluss: Return to private practice

 In 1877, he partnered with architect Frederick Daniel with an office at 701 15th Street, NW but the partnership came to an end in 1878.
 The following year, he started working with architect Paul Schulze.
 The partnership came to an end in 1889 when Cluss retired from his private practice having built almost 90 buildings including at least eleven schools, as well as markets, government buildings, museums, residences and churches.
 Cluss' schoolhouse designs were particularly innovative and influential, though only two of his red-brick school masterpieces remain, Franklin School and Sumner School in downtown Washington.
 The Franklin School was completed in 1869 earning the Washington public school system a Medal for Progress.
 He designed four major buildings on the National Mall, including the still-standing Smithsonian Arts and Industries Building.
 He built six houses of worship including Calvary Baptist Church which still stands.

 Two of the city's largest food markets, Center Market (1872) and Eastern Market (1873), were built to his design.
 The first was torn down in 1931 to be replaced by the National Archives Building.
-The second is still standing having surviving a fire in 2007.
+The second is still standing having survived a fire in 2007.
 His flagship store for Lansburgh's opened in 1882.

 Cluss was also active as a builder of mansions for the Washington elite, such as Stewart's Castle on Dupont Circle.
 In 1880, he was hired to create what became Washington's first luxury apartment building, Portland Flats, an ornate, six-floor, 39-unit creation on the south side of Thomas Circle.
 Almost all of Cluss' residential creations have been demolished—Portland Flats, for instance, was torn down in 1962 to make way for an office building.

-In 1877, he was commission to oversee the reconstruction of the Old Patent Office Building (today the National Portrait Gallery) in Washington, D.C.
+In 1877, he was commissioned to oversee the reconstruction of the Old Patent Office Building (today the National Portrait Gallery) in Washington, D.C.